DIY Screwdriver Holder

 Drill

-The drill was used to drill the pocket holes and the holes to store the screwdrivers.
-The drill was also used to drive the pocket screws that join the pieces together.
+I used a drill to make the pocket holes and the holes to store the screwdrivers.
+I also used it to drive the pocket screws that join the pieces together.

 Related: Impact Driver vs Drill: What’s the Difference?